 Five elected SMSC members make up the Gaming Commission: a commissioner of gaming, an assistant commissioner of gaming, and three general members.
 They each serve staggered four-year terms.
 Gaming commissioners ensure that SMSC gaming operations are conducted fairly, honestly, and in compliance with applicable laws.
 The Commission licenses the SMSC's gaming facilities, gaming devices, employees and vendors.
 It also oversees contracts, records, and internal controls.

-Current members of the SMSC Gaming Commission are: Commissioner of Gaming Cherie L. Crooks, Assistant Commissioner of Gaming Eric W. Kaiser, Commissioner Peter L. Brewer, Commissioner Elyssa N. Blaess, and Commissioner Natasha K. Coursolle.
+Current members of the SMSC Gaming Commission are: Commissioner of Gaming Cherie L. Crooks, Assistant Commissioner of Gaming Eric W. Kaiser, and Commissioners Elyssa N. Blaess, Peter L. Brewer, and Tony Mullenberg.

 Taku ota Waṡte (Many Good Things)